pastel-pickup/nlp-drug-recommend/mvp.md

 I will refine the text pre-processing step with SpaCy as well as other techniques in NLTK.
 I will look into CorEx to anchor "negative" and "positive" feeling words.
 I will look for the best web-based recommendation system that can be built with Streamlit and design its schematic.
+I will look to see if VADER for sentiment analysis will be helpful.